Riot Compensation Act 2016

 The Riot Compensation Act 2016 (c.
-8) is an Act of the Parliament of the United Kingdom that repeals the Riot (Damages) Act 1886 and modernizes the procedures for the payment of compensation to persons whose property has been injured, destroyed or stolen during a riot.
+8) is an act of the Parliament of the United Kingdom that repeals the Riot (Damages) Act 1886 (49 & 50 Vict. c.
+38) and modernizes the procedures for the payment of compensation to persons whose property has been injured, destroyed or stolen during a riot.

 It arose as a ballot bill sponsored by Mike Wood MP, following Government review and consultations on the subject, and it received Home Office support to expedite its passage.

 Background

 As a result of the 2011 England riots, significant problems were exposed concerning the administration of claims intended to be indemnified under the scheme established under the Riot (Damages) Act 1886.
-An independent review of the Act reported in 2013 that:
+An independent review of the act reported in 2013 that: